-Reference Created on Description Impact of risk Scope Region Owner Last review Next review Origina Current I score score Targe t score Controls outstanding Controls implemented Risk appetit e Risk respons e Latest review comment Risk identified on RSK-450 18-Apr-202: CTG's are not available on EDM for review if the LEADING TO Service user information not being available at the time care is being provided and/or, Learning/ improvement/ complaints/ financial/legal/ reputational impacts Region Women's Health Katie Selby 13-Dec-202 3 31-Jan-2024 Planned 15 15 6 Reduce backlog of CTGs that require scanning onto EDM (30-Nov-2023), Implement Fetalink Flat bed scanners (2) ordered(18-Apr-2023), Increase staffing capacity to close backlog of CTGs to be scanned into EDM(18-Apr-2023), Request CTGs from medical records(03-May-2023), Purchase and implementation of a flatbed scanner with a view to increasing to two scanners(03-May- 2023) Mediun Treat No change to risk.
+Reference Created on Description Impact of risk Scope Region Owner Last review Next rev view Status Origina Colliscore so - Controls outstanding Controls implemented Risk appetit e Risk respons e Latest review comment Risk identified on RSK-450 18-Apr-2023 IF the Trust cannot scan CTG traces into services user records within 1 month THEN there is a risk CTG's are not available on EDM for review if the patient presents to any maternity area and/or, CTG traces are unavailable on EDM for case review/audit/investigation/ birth reflections/ evidence/ inquest/legal and/or, CTG traces are not stored in a logical order such as Date of Birth or surname alphabetical order and/or, A loss of records LEADING TO Service user information not being available at the time care is being provided and/or, Learning/ improvement/ complaints/ financial/legal/ reputational impacts Region Women's Health Katie Selby 7 13-Dec-2023 31-Jan-2 Planned 15 1 6 Reduce backlog of CTGs that require scanning onto EDM (30-Nov-2023), Implement Fetalink Flat bed scanners (2) ordered(18-Apr-2023), Increase staffing capacity to close backlog of CTGs to be scanned into EDM(18-Apr-2023), Request CTGs from medical records(03-May-2023), Purchase and implementation of a flatbed scanner with a view to increasing to two scanners(03-May-2023) Medium n Treat No change to risk.
 11-Apr-2023 RSK-459 27-Jun-2023 IF there is insufficient capacity to maintain a core team of trained radiographers THEN there will be a decreasing number of trained CT staff within the department.
-LEADING TO a potential inability to provide a 24-7 emergency CT service Region Diagnostic & Screening Michael Pashler 14-Dec-202 3 31-Mar-2024 Planned 15 15 Recruit substantive staff to increase capacity for training (15-Sep-2023) Offering fast-track training to allow staff to volunteer for extra duties to facilitate training(28- Jun-2023), Employ agency staff to cover substantive staff(28- Jun-2023) Low Treat JD review and planned recruitment.
+LEADING TO a potential inability to provide a 24-7 emergency CT service Region Diagnostic & Screening Michael Pashler 14-Dec-2023 31-Mar- -2024 Planned 15 1 5 4 Recruit substantive staff to increase capacity for training (15-Sep-2023) Offering fast-track training to allow staff to volunteer for extra duties to facilitate training(28-Jun-2023), Employ agency staff to cover substantive staff(28-Jun-2023) Low Treat JD review and planned recruitment.
 Staffing pressures ongoing due to sickness and annual leave.
-27-Jun-2023 RSK-467 19-Jul-2023 IF the MOH review group is not MDT quorate THEN the review group will not have an MDT learning focus , , , , Region Women's Health Erum Khan 13-Dec-202 3 31-Jan-2024 Planned 15 15 6 LW lead to attend MOH meeting if not available MOH meeting time to be changed to suit availability of consultants with risk/radar in job plan(19-Jul-2023) Low Treat No change to risk.
+27-Jun-2023 RSK-467 19-Jul-2023 IF the MOH review group is not MDT quorate THEN the review group will not have an MDT learning focus LEADING TO missed opportunities to identify learning and implement improvements Region Women's Health Erum Khan 13-Dec-2023 31-Jan-2 Planned 15 1 6 LW lead to attend MOH meeting if not available MOH meeting time to be changed to suit availability of consultants with risk/radar in job plan(19-Jul-2023) Low Treat No change to risk.
 19-Jul-2023